marbot-io/terraform-aws-marbot-monitoring-rds-cluster/README.md

 # RDS cluster monitoring

-Connects you to RDS Event Notifications of a particular RDS cluster and adds alarms for CPU and memory.
+Connects you to RDS Event Notifications of a particular RDS cluster, adds alarms for CPU and memory, and forwards them to Slack managed by [marbot](https://marbot.io/).

 ## Usage